 To be honest, I’m not sure if I or the kids had more fun with this project.
 I hope this article will encourage you to step up your game using electronics.
 NV

-RetroGame kits and PCBs are available in the Nuts & Volts webstore.
+The RetroGame Kit is available in the Nuts & Volts webstore.